bboc/s3patterns/prioritized-backlog.md

 When work extends a certain complexity, we need way of identifying what to focus on now, and what can be dealt with later, and at the same time being sure nothing slips to the cracks.

-One way to do this is through maintaining a  *Prioritized Backlog*, a list of all the uncompleted work and other matters needing to be dealt with need, the most important bits on top.
-That it's easy to pull in new work when there's capacity: simply take the topmost item you're confident you can work on.
+One way to do this is through maintaining a  *Prioritized Backlog*, a list of all the uncompleted work and other matters needing to be dealt with, the most important bits on top.
+It's easy to pull in new work when there's capacity: simply take the topmost item you're confident you can work on.

 ## Benefits